mik-tf/tfcloud-marketplace/README.md

 **Note**: The Cloud Operator role should only be assigned to trusted administrators who deploy the marketplace.
 This role has full administrative access to the platform and controls which users can become cloud providers.

 ## Getting Started

+For a comprehensive setup guide including detailed instructions on environment configuration, Auth0 setup, FaunaDB setup, and Stripe integration, see the [Setup Guide](docs/SETUP_GUIDE.md).

 ### Prerequisites